Gawss/Space_Invaders/README.md

-### SPACE INVADERS-Based minigame
+## SPACE INVADERS-Based Minigame

+You can play it here: http://www.palaciorestrepo.com/space_invaders

 ## Key Features:

 - Player can move in all directions by pressing AWSD or regular arrows
 - Player can shoot bullets by right-clicking (it allows click-holding)
-- Player can change its spaceship by pressing 1,2,3,4 keys at the top of the alphanumeric keyboard
+- Player can change him/her spaceship by pressing 1,2,3,4 keys at the top of the alphanumeric keyboard
 - Each spaceship has its own type of bullets and those are only effective against one specific kind of enemy

 - Enemies spawn randomly on X-Axis at the top of the screen (upper the screen's border)
-- Each enemy can move move towards the player in Y-Axis
+- Each enemy can move towards the player in Y-Axis
 - Movement in X-Axis is also randomly defined when the enemy is spawned; additionally, it bounces with screen borders
-- Enemy type is random
+- Enemy's type is random
 - Movement speed vary depending on enemy's type
 - Enemies will show its shield against inffective bullets